 Meningitis is the swelling of the membranes around the brain and spinal cord.
 It can be triggered by viruses, bacteria, or a fungal infection.
 Snails harboring a rat parasite called lungworm can lead to meningitis.

-The parasite only gets passed to humans when people eat uncooked snail meat.
+The parasite only gets passed on to humans when people eat uncooked snail meat.

 Once consumed, the parasites eat their way to the central nervous system, where they eventually die.
 On ingesting a snail infected by the worms, which will eventually reach the brain, human beings can contract eosinophilic meningitis.
 Symptoms include headaches, numbness, spasms, and in the most serious cases – death.6 7